 Attraction of the Week: Southern California’s Marvin Braude Bike Trail

 Sunny Southern California is a year-round outdoor lover’s paradise.
-Endless opportunities for recreation exist on and off the beach.
+Endless opportunities for recreation exist both on and off the beach.
 One of the best ways to get in some sun, exercise, and fun is by taking a bike ride along the gorgeous Pacific coast.
-California has some of the top rated beach bike paths in the country.
-The Marvin Braude Trail, aka The Strand, is frequently cited as amongst the best in the country.
+Southern California is home to one of the country’s top rated beach bike paths.
+The Marvin Braude bike trail, aka The Strand, is a favorite of both locals and tourists and has been featured in various media.
 I absolutely love everything about this path – the coastal views, the flat, smooth nature of the ride, the endless people watching opportunities, and the fun stops along the way.

 The journey starts at Torrance Beach and ends at Will Rogers State Beach in Pacific Palisades, or vice versa.
 This paved path is very flat, which is great news for beginning cyclists.
-Even though the trail is long at 20+ miles, the numerous stops for entertainment and breaks along the way will keep you pedaling to the finish.
-You will pass all of the best beaches in L.A. county including Torrance, Redondo, Hermosa, Manhattan, Venice, and Santa Monica.
+Even though the trail is long at 20+ miles, the numerous stops for entertainment along the way will keep you pedaling to the finish.
+You will pass all of the best L.A. beaches including Torrance, Redondo, Hermosa, Manhattan, Venice, and Santa Monica.

 22 miles of scenic views of the Pacific coastline: what more could you ask for?
 The fun doesn’t stop with the magnificent ocean views.
-Along the way, you will pass many notable attractions including the Manhattan Beach Pier, the Venice Beach boardwalk, and the Santa Monica Pier.
+Notable attractions include the Manhattan Beach Pier, the Venice Beach boardwalk, and the Santa Monica Pier.
 Beautiful beaches, million dollar homes, surfing, volleyball games – you name it, you will see it all along the way.

 As you can see the path is well-marked along the way.
 I usually bring with my Garmin GPS watch to track the distance, however, these markers will help those who don’t have their own watch.